The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 )

-If people are like pumpkins, where the change in weight from year to year is proportionate to current weight, we might expect the distribution of adult weights to follow a lognormal distribution.
+If people are like pumpkins, where the change in weight from year to year is proportionate to their current weight, we might expect the distribution of adult weights to follow a lognormal distribution.
 Let’s find out.

-The National Center for Chronic Disease Prevention and Health Promotion conducts an annual survey as part of the Behavioral Risk Factor Surveillance System (BRFSS).[^3] In 2008, they interviewed 414,509 respondents and asked about their demographics, health, and health risks.
+The National Center for Chronic Disease Prevention and Health Promotion conducts an annual survey as part of the Behavioral Risk Factor Surveillance System (BRFSS).
+In 2008, they interviewed 414,509 respondents and asked about their demographics, health, and health risks.
 Among the data they collected are the weights in kilograms of 398,484 respondents.
+Instructions for downloading the data are in the notebook for this chapter.

 download("https://github.com/AllenDowney/ThinkStats/raw/v3/data/CDBRFS08.ASC.gz")